Did you know there’s more to a VictoriaPlum.com bathroom than just great design and quality craftsmanship?

 Spotlight on heating

-Adam: James, if I can turn to you.
+Adam: Jess, if I can turn to you.
 You are Head of Buying for Heating.
-Now, I can’t help but notice that it’s currently summertime, and with the outside temperature at a more-than comfortable 15 degrees C, surely no one is even thinking about heating at this point in time!
+Now, I can’t help but notice that it’s currently summertime, and with the outside temperature at a more-than-comfortable 15 degrees C, surely no one is even thinking about heating at this point in time!

 Adam: I must admit, my bathroom was a little on the chilly side this morning.